- Courses and levels

 Courses for people with learning difficulties and / or disabilities

 Our campus is secure and safe and is shared by learners of all abilities.
-This inclusive environment means that people with disabilities and / or learning difficulties can gain confidence with every day activities.
+This inclusive environment means that students with disabilities and / or learning difficulties can develop confidence through their day-to-day college activities.

-Within the spacious Shoreditch Campus, we have specialist accommodation and teachers to help people with a range of learning difficulties and disabilities.
-These include profound and multiple as well as autism.
+Within the spacious Shoreditch Campus, we have specialist facilities and staff which support people with varied levels learning difficulties and disabilities, inlcuding profound and multiple disabilities as well as autism.

 Our variety of courses are wrapped up with additional hours to focus on independent living skills.
 These include speech and language development, travel training, educational psychology support and onsite specialists, such as a speech and language therapist.

-We make learning fun – and have a range of extra activities that students can get involved with.
-We work closely with community partners on various projects, including horticulture, dance and film.
-You can also take part in fun things like:
+We also make learning fun, and have a range of extra activities that students can get involved with.